uclaacm/learning-lab-crash-course-su20/15-async-js/README.md

 Long story short, the `POST` request lets you add parameters to your call.
 This is really useful when you need to communicate things to an API, or the endpoint that you're reaching needs some extra information to give you what you're looking for.
 There is also a semantic definition as to *when* you're supposed to use a `POST` request versus a `GET` request, but usually, the developers of the API make that decision, so you don't have to worry!

-We won't go over the intracacies of `POST` requests, but we can walk through a quick example: let's say we're making a request to the Spotify API to create a new playlist for a user.
+We won't go over the intricacies of `POST` requests, but we can walk through a quick example: let's say we're making a request to the Spotify API to create a new playlist for a user.

 According to [the Spotify Web API documentation](https://developer.spotify.com/documentation/web-api/reference-beta/#endpoint-create-playlist), to make a new playlist, we **have to include the playlist's name**.
 That makes sense to me.